 The franking tax offset can be used to reduce your tax liability from all forms of income (not just dividends), and from your taxable net capital gain.
-Example 4 on the previous page shows you how this works.
+Example 4 shows you how this works.

 Any excess franking tax offset amount is refunded to eligible resident individuals, after any income tax and Medicare levy liabilities have been met.